Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 3 Tooling with NFS Server.md

 Note 1: Do not forget to open TCP port 80 on the Web Server.

-Note 2: If we encounter 403 Error – check permissions to wer /var/www/html folder and also disable SELinux sudo setenforce 0 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabledthen restrt httpd.
+Note 2: If we encounter 403 Error – check permissions to  /var/www/html folder and also disable SELinux sudo setenforce 0 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabledthen restrt httpd.

 Update the website’s configuration to connect to the database (in /var/www/html/functions.php file).
-Apply tooling-db.sql script to wer database using this command mysql -h -u -p < tooling-db.sql
+Apply tooling-db.sql script to  database using this command mysql -h -u -p < tooling-db.sql

 Create in MySQL a new admin user with username: myuser and password: password:

 INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);

-Open the website in wer browser http:///index.php and make sure we can login into the websute with myuser user.
+Open the website in  browser http:///index.php and make sure we can login into the websute with myuser user.

 Congratulations!